Michael D. Higgins: Second term (2018–2025)

 On 3 July 2019, Higgins began a three-day state visit to Germany.
 While visiting Germany, Higgins met with German chancellor Angela Merkel and President of Germany Frank-Walter Steinmeier.

-In July 2021, Higgins sent a letter to the Oireachtas expressing concern that there had been a tendency in recent years for him to be sent a large volume of complex legislation to be signed in a short period.
+In July 2021, Higgins sent a letter to the Oireachtas expressing concern that there had been a tendency in recent years for him to be sent a large volume of complex legislation to be signed quickly.

-On 15 September 2021, Higgins declined an invitation to attend a church service with Britain's Queen Elizabeth in October to mark Northern Ireland's centenary.
+On 15 September 2021, Higgins declined an invitation to attend a church service with Britain's Queen Elizabeth II in October to mark Northern Ireland's centenary.
 Two days later on 17 September, Higgins defended his decision not to attend the service and decided it would be "inappropriate to attend".
 Pope Francis described Higgins as a "wise man of today" during an audience in the Vatican.

-On 15 June 2022, Higgins described housing in Ireland as "our great, great failure", saying "It isn't a crisis anymore - it is a disaster."
+On 15 June 2022, Higgins described housing in Ireland as "our great, great failure," saying, "It isn't a crisis anymore — it is a disaster."

 On 19 September 2022, Higgins was among 500 presidents, prime ministers, foreign royal family members and dignitaries who attended the state funeral of Queen Elizabeth II.

 On 24 January 2023, Higgins began a five-day state visit to Senegal, his first time in Africa since 2014.
 While visiting Senegal, Higgins met with Senegalese president Macky Sall.

+On 13 April, Higgins received U.S. President Joe Biden at Áras an Uachtaráin during his four-day visit to the island of Ireland.

+On 28 April, Higgins made a speech from Áras an Uachtaráin in which he criticised economists for being "obsessed" with economic growth and consumption and for promoting "neoliberalism".
+The same speech urged economists to be more environmentally conscious and to imagine a greener future.
+The speech was criticised by Irish economists, who responded by arguing that Higgins's criticisms were outdated by several decades and that the study of economics in 2023 pivoted long ago to be highly environmentally conscious, something Higgins would be aware of if he interacted with economists more.
+Labour senator Marie Sherlock defended Higgins's commentary while the Minister for Public Expenditure Paschal Donohoe stated he welcomed the debate brought about by Higgins's comments.